EdwinSch/react-notifications-page/README.md

 ## Notifications Page (React)

 This small React project is a (mocked) social media notification page.
+Notification types/styles are displayed by data source.
 Users can mark new notifications as read.
 Showcasing: data mapping, state handling and dynamic styling.

 ### Live Demo